preciousuwhubetine/osdev/README.md

-This is the code for an Operating System i've been working on for some time now.
+This is the code for an my Operating System
 Written and compiled on Windows 10 and tested in Virtualbox and on the real hardware.

 WHATS CURRENTLY INCLUDED: